Analysis | No, Biden’s win wasn’t ‘statistically impossible’

 Bellwether counties are bellwether counties because they predict winners, not the other way around.
 In other words, it is not the case that someone wins because they win a bellwether county; a bellwether county is a bellwether county because it aligns with who won.

-The point is this: If bellwether counties got the winner wrong, that means they weren’t good bellwethers this time around and nothing more.
-Trump also delineated the time frame for those bellwethers as being from 1980 to 2016 — meaning 10 elections, hardly a massive sample size.
+The point is this: If bellwether counties got the winner wrong, that means they weren’t good bellwethers this time, and nothing more.
+Trump also delineated the time frame for those bellwethers as 1980 to 2016 — meaning 10 elections, hardly a massive sample size.

-He didn’t identify the bellwether counties but, given that most of this was cribbed from an article published by the hard-right website Federalist, we can assume they are the ones cited in that article, identified by the Wall Street Journal.
+He didn’t identify the bellwether counties, but, given that most of this was cribbed from an article published by the hard-right Federalist website, we can assume they are the ones cited in that article, identified by the Wall Street Journal.

 How did the Journal explain what happened?